lavinma/cse15l-lab-reports/LabReport5.md

 Student response:
 ![Image](Post2.jpeg)
 "I tried your suggestion and I have a good idea of what my bug is now!
 Thanks!!
 Since the outpute I am getting from the method call is an array with 0 as each of its four elements, I can see now that the bug is I am returning an array that is never initialized to anything.
-I took another look at my method implementation and noticed that a few different bugs.
-First, I am setting my input array to the reversed order of elements of the new array I initialized.
-Second, I am returning my input array instead of the new array I initialized."
+I took another look at my method implementation and noticed  a few different bugs.
+First, I am setting my input array to the reversed order of elements in the new array I initialized (the elements in the new array are all 0).
+Second, I am returning my input array instead of the new array I initialized.
+I will fix my bug in the code by setting each element in `newArray` to elements in `arr` (the input array) in reverse order and then return `newArray` at the end of my code."